 The dean, director, unit executive officer, or the respective designee shall send a written decision to the grievant within twenty (20) days of receipt of the grievance.

-If the sole basis of the grievance is a claim of an unlawful discriminatory employment practice or practices, the grievant may waive in writing the right to file a formal grievance under this rule and may elect instead to file a formal complaint of discrimination with the Office of Affirmative Action and Equal Opportunity.
-If the grievant elects to file with the Office of Affirmative Action and Equal Opportunity, the grievant shall be entitled to that office's procedures and shall have no further rights to the procedures set forth in this Division 50.
+If the sole basis of the grievance is a claim of an unlawful discriminatory employment practice or practices, the grievant may waive in writing the right to file a formal grievance under this rule and may elect instead to file a formal complaint of discrimination with the Office of Equal Opportunity and Access.
+If the grievant elects to file with the Office of Equal Opportunity and Access, the grievant shall be entitled to that office's procedures and shall have no further rights to the procedures set forth in this Division 50.

 If the decision of the dean, director, or unit executive officer is not satisfactory to the grievant, the grievant may file a written appeal with the Faculty Grievance Committee within ten (10) days of receipt of the written decision, stating why the response at the previous level is deficient.
 This step is optional with the grievant.
 The grievant may bypass the Committee and file the appeal directly with the President.